Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Proofs

 Given $\theta^*$ a stationary point of $f(\cdot)$, $\nabla f(\theta^*) = 0$, so the above simplifies to

 We can substitute the above expression into the definition of the EGOP matrix:

 where

-We can simplify the first term by leveraging Assumption~\ref{assumption:sampling-distribution}:
+We can simplify the first term by leveraging the fact that $\rho$ is isotropic about $\theta_c$, as specified in Assumption~\ref{assumption:rho-and-Theta}:

-where the penultimate equality follows from the assumption that $\rho$ is mean-zero, and the last inequality follows from the assumption that $\rho$ is isotropic.
-Because $\theta^*$ is a local minimum, $\nabla^2 f(\theta^*)$ is PSD, and further the rank-1 outer product $\theta^* (\theta^*)^\T$ is also PSD, so we have
+where the penultimate equality follows from the assumption that $\rho$ has mean $\theta_c$ and the last equality follows from the assumption that $\rho$ is isotropic about $\theta_c$.
+Because $\theta^*$ is a local minimum, $\nabla^2 f(\theta^*)$ is PSD, and further the rank-1 outer product is also PSD, so we have